MEMBERS-ONLY FACT SHEET

 There are several reasons to configure solar and storage systems as non-export.

 NEM add-ons: You can add a non-export system behind the same meter as a NEM-1 or NEM-2 system without losing the NEM status of the original system.
+Commonly referred to as non-export add-ons or non-export expansions.

 Public works law: AB 2143 requires prevailing wage and apprenticeships for all non-residential solar systems and for high-rise multifamily larger than 15 kW.
 However, this law does not apply to systems that do not use NEM/NBT.
 Systems installed under the Rule 21 non-export rules are not NBT.